Supporting Nepal’s post-disaster efforts

 Cardiff University experts are aiding the immediate rescue efforts in Nepal by providing a real-time assessment of further landslide risks following Saturday's devastating earthquake.

-Dr Robert Parker and his team from the University's School of Earth and Ocean Sciences have developed a unique program, known as ShakeSlide.
+Dr Robert Parker and his team from the University's School of Earth and Environmental Sciences have developed a unique program, known as ShakeSlide.

 The computer program provides disaster assessment teams with invaluable information in providing post-earthquake assessments.